mishraaditya595/ScanIt/README.md

 1. Easily converts images into a PDF file.
 2. Automatically detects edges from the image, so you don't have to.
 3. Live scanning of documents.
-4. Quickly extract texts from image.
+4. Quickly extract texts from images.
 5. Read and Generate QR codes.

 > Note: No processing happens on any server other than your phone and there is no risk of data theft from this side.